menu

 • Organise a meeting or training session, if needed

-Talking about things and having discussions is one thing, but it may be more effective to organise a bigger event for all parties involved, where you can share a detailed presentation of the transformation plan, including certain definitions.
+Talking about things and having discussions is one thing, but it may be more effective to organise a bigger event for all parties involved, where you can share a detailed presentation of the transformation plan, including specific definitions.
 This will make people feel more comfortable, knowledgeable and secure within the process.

 • Start introducing your Agile transformation to your customers

-Don’t stop
+5. Don’t stop the process

 • Focus on finding your weak spots

 Regularly infiltrate each and every area of your business.
-Your company is like a living organism – every part of it changes, matures, and sometimes also decelerates and decreases in productivity.
+Your company is like a living organism – every part of it changes, matures, and sometimes decelerates and decreases productivity.
 Stay in control: listen to your employees, monitor the situation, and be ready to react at any time.

 • Remember that the Agile transformation is a continuous process